Vittorio Calcina: Biography

 He then became the official photographer of the House of Savoy, the Italian ruling dynasty from 1861 to 1946.
-In this role he filmed the first Italian film, Sua Maestà il Re Umberto e Sua Maestà la Regina Margherita a passeggio per il parco a Monza (English: His Majesty the King Umberto and His Majesty the Queen Margherita strolling through the Monza Park), believed to have been lost until it was rediscovered by the Cineteca Nazionale in 1979.
+In this role he filmed the first Italian film, Sua Maestà il Re Umberto e Sua Maestà la Regina Margherita a passeggio per il parco a Monza (English: His Majesty the King Umberto and Her Majesty the Queen Margherita strolling through the Monza Park), believed to have been lost until it was rediscovered by the Cineteca Nazionale in 1979.

 He ended his career as a short film director in 1905, when he resumed the activity of representative of the Lumière brothers in Italy.
 He died in Milan and was buried in Turin.

 Filmography

 List of films made by Calcina: